Diagnostic Testing Available to the Blood and Marrow Transplant/Leukemia/Immunotherapy Patient

 Both laboratories meet the requirements of CLIA, Georgia Department of Human Resources, JCAHO, and College of American Pathologists.

-Flow Cytometry services for NSH-Blood and Marrow Transplant Program:
+Flow Cytometry services for NH-Blood and Marrow Transplant Program:

 - 10-color immunophenotyping for evaluation, diagnosis and monitoring